opencog/benchmark/query-loop/README.md

 Pattern Matcher benchmark HOWTO
 -------------------------------
-This is a "full-stack" pattern-matcher benchmark.
-It uses an AtomSpace of a non-trivial size, of almost 2 million (1967867) Atoms in total.
+This is a "full-stack" pattern-matcher benchmark on a "real-world" genome/proteome/reactome dataset.

-The data itself has a very simple structure: it consists entirely of vertexes and labelled edges.
-Each vertex represents either a gene, or a formal database name for it (the Entrez ID).
-There are two edge labels (two types of edges), either `(Predicate "interacts_with")` or `(Predicate "has_entrez_id")`.
-A third predicate `(Predicate "has_biomed_ID")` is used to label edges.
+It uses `EvaluationLink`'s to represent the edges and vertexes of a graph, and then searches that graph for triangles and pentagons.
+The (labelled-) vertex and (labelled-) edge representation is straight-forward, just a classic use of `EvaluationLink`.
+The graph contains 250K vertexes and 1.2M edges, with most of the edges representing gene-gene or gene-protein interactions, although some of them are used to attach tags for PubMed/Entrez/UniProt id's.

 Edges are represented with `EvaluationLinks` as usual.
 For example:
 ```